blkFinch/blkfinch.github.io/_notes/Is there a fundamental Magical Process.md

 - Actively choose intent
 - Leave hyper reality (sealing)

+*Ultimately it may be as simple as making a decision: [[There are three fundamental steps in making a true decision]]*

 Almost all magical and mystical practices begin with a [[Banishing]] of some sort, or a purification process.